GalloDaSballo/strapi-plugin-entreprenerd-stripe/README.md

 Alternatively drag this in the /plugins folder of your Strapi Install.

+Then go in Roles & Permissions -> stripe -> And set the createPaymentIntent controller to be public

 ## Usage
 Add your Private Key in the Admin Panel